IG – Best Overall for Gold Instrument Variety

 • Charting and analysis tools: Gold benefits from strong technical analysis tools, including multiple timeframes and indicators.

 • Precious metals range: Access to silver, platinum, or palladium makes it easier to diversify beyond gold.
+If you want to branch into energy markets as well, see my guide on how to trade oil.

 • Risk controls: Features like stop losses and guaranteed stop-loss orders help manage downside risk during volatile periods.